 Strength training can be a good activity for ADHD children.
 While it does take a little adult oversight when children first begin to use free weights and weight machines to work out, once children learn how to use this kind of equipment, they can incorporate it very easily into a daily routine.

-Strength training can benefit ADHD children in the following ways (Source: Next Step 4 ADHD):
+Strength training and physical exercise can benefit ADHD children in the following ways (Source: Next Step 4 ADHD):

 - Builds confidence: ADHD children can be subjected to bullying because of their erratic or impulsive behavior, not only from other students but also from teachers.
 One way to deter bullies from targeting neurodivergent children is to make sure that they are both physically active and physically fit.
 The physical strength gained from strength training can translate into mental and emotional strength as well.